top of page

 It’s a simple thought exercise, but it’s true.
 We can’t make a person more or less worthy than another.
 The intrinsic worth we hold just by virtue of having been born into this world is unchangeable.

 It’s not like on your 18th birthday the Universe suddenly says “That’s it!
 Your intrinsic worth has expired.
-Now, off to university/work/the gym with you, go earn your worth!”
+Now, off to university/work/the gym with you, let's see how you do!
+Go earn your worth!”

 But what about the crappy things I do?
 My clients might ask.
 I was thoughtless to that friend of mine, or I don’t call my mum enough, or I can't find a good relationship, or I keep changing jobs.
 I’m useless.